Zen is about being mindful and loving.

-Bodhidaoism is a natural religion that doesn’t include a belief in God, the supernatural, or an afterlife.
-It is an evidence-based religion that is guided by the relevant findings from the natural and social sciences.
-It is a new humanistic religion that is inspired by insights drawn from Buddhism, Daoism, Stoicism, and Existentialism.
+Bodhidaoism is a natural religion or philosophy of life that doesn’t include a belief in God, the supernatural, or an afterlife.
+It is an evidence-based worldview that is guided by the relevant findings from the natural and social sciences.
+It is a new humanistic religion that is inspired by insights drawn from Buddhism, Daoism, Stoicism, and Humanism.
 It is a personal religion since it is without clergy, church, or Bible.

 It might also interest you to learn that I created the word Bodhidaoism by combining three words.
 Bodhi is from the Pali language of Buddhism and means awakening.
 Dao is from the Chinese and means ‘way.”
 And ism is a suffix, derived from the Greek, and means “doctrine : theory : religion” (Merriam-Webster.com).

 I was wrong about Christianity.
 I was wrong about Gnosticism.
 I was wrong about Buddhism.
 But each time I was less wrong.